Case Citation

 This case challenges the U.S. government’s policy of indefinitely detaining people who have won immigration relief from deportation after a finding that they will be persecuted or tortured if deported to their countries of origin.

 Jaba Pataraia is a 33-year-old native of Georgia and citizen of Georgia and Russia.
-After becoming involved in political organizing in Georgia, including opposition to the Russian invasion of Ukraine, agents of the Russian and Georgian regimes targeted him for his activism, resulting in a severe injury to his spine.
-In the United States, an immigration judge concluded that he qualified for a form of protection from deportation called withholding of removal, available to people who are more likely than not to be persecuted or tortured if deported to their country of origin.
+Jaba became involved in political organizing in Georgia and publicly opposed the Russian invasion of Ukraine.
+Agents of the Russian and Georgian regimes targeted him for his activism and he suffered a severe spinal injury.
+In the United States, an immigration judge concluded that Jaba qualified for protection from deportation called withholding of removal, available for someone who is more likely than not to be persecuted or tortured if deported to her country of origin.

-Yet more than 10 months after winning his immigration case, Jaba remains locked in Louisiana’s notorious Winn Detention Center, a facility infamous for abusive conditions, confirmed by a years-long record of reports by federal investigators, lawmakers, detained people, and their advocates.
+Yet more than 10 months after winning his immigration case, Jaba remains locked in Louisiana’s notorious Winn Detention Center, a facility infamous for abusive conditions brought to light by federal investigators, lawmakers, and detained people.
 The U.S. government has failed to identify any third country willing to accept him and previous attempts to remove him to three other countries have failed.

 Since at least the year 2000, the United States has had a longstanding policy of releasing people from immigration detention immediately following a grant of withholding of removal, absent exceptional circumstances.
-But in 2025, the government began systematically violating that policy, making survivors of persecution and torture by foreign governments like Jaba the victims of indefinite and arbitrary detention by the United States.
+But in 2025, the government began systematically violating that policy, making people like Jaba victims of persecution and torture by foreign governments and of indefinite and arbitrary detention by the United States.

-What is the legal argument in these cases?
+What is the legal argument in this case?

 What is the status of this case?